-The biggest advantage of using WACC as a hurdle rate to evaluate the new projects is its simplicity.
-The calculation does not involve too much of complication.
-The manager just needs to apply weights of each source finances with its cost and aggregate the result.
+The biggest advantage of using WACC as a hurdle rate to evaluate new projects is simplicity.
+And the calculation does not involve too much complication.
+The manager needs to apply the weights of each source’s finances with its cost and aggregate the result.

 Single Hurdle Rate for All Projects

-One single hurdle rate for all projects saves a lot of time of the managers in an evaluation of the new projects.
-If the projects are of same risk profile and there is no change in the proposed capital structure, the current WACC can be applied and effectively used.
+One single hurdle rate for all projects saves a lot of time for the managers in an evaluation of the new projects.
+Moreover, if the projects are of the same risk profile and there is no change in the proposed capital structure, the current WACC can be applied and effectively used.

 Prompt Decisions Making

-It is said that the ‘same opportunity never knocks twice’.
+It is said that the ‘same opportunity never knocks twice.’
 For taking advantage, the right decisions have to be taken at the right time.
-Since the single rate is used for all new projects, the decisions can arrive at a faster pace and the new opportunity can be grabbed and taken benefit of.
+Since the single rate is used for all new projects, the decisions can arrive at a faster pace, and the new opportunity can be grabbed and taken benefit.